adamchainz/export-wins-backend/README.md

 The data server component for the export-wins application, a backend providing APIs.

-See the corresponding project export-wins-ui and PROJECT_README.md
+See the corresponding projects export-wins-ui and export-wins-ui-mi and PROJECT_README.md

-Note, UI project will need to be rebooted after making changes to models of this project
+Note, UI project will need to be rebooted after making changes to models of this project since it gets info on startup from this project

-See the corresponding project export-wins-ui for more details

 Environment Variables you probably want to set
 -----------------------------------------------